ssh -C -X MATHSNAME@enna, not to

 ssh MATHSNAME@enna

-so you can mix "native" and enna windows e.g. for copy-paste; or if
+so you can mix "native" and enna windows e.g. for copy-paste.

 xsess MATHSNAME@enna